particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 P0REEL | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
 P1MOD10 | Less than 1000 units, ships immediately | More than 1000 units, ships in 12 - 16 weeks
 P1REEL | Less than 3000 units, ships immediately | More than 3000 units, ships in 12 - 16 weeks
-PHNTRAYH | Less than 300 units, ships immediately | More than 300 units, ships in 12 - 16 weeks
+PHNTRAYH | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks
-PHNTRAYNOH | Less than 500 units, ships in 2 - 4 weeks | More than 500 units, ships in 12 - 16 weeks
+PHNTRAYNOH | Less than 250 units, ships immediately | More than 250 units, ships in 12 - 16 weeks
-PHOTONH | Less than 30 units, ships in 2 - 4 weeks | More than 30 units, ships in 12 - 16 weeks
+PHOTONH | Less than 50 units, ships in 4 - 6 weeks | More than 50 units, ships in 12 - 16 weeks
 PHOTONNOH | Less than 30 units, ships immediately | More than 30 units, ships in 12 - 16 weeks
 PHOTONKIT | Less than 20 units, ships immediately | More than 20 units, ships in 12 - 16 weeks
 PROGSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
-PWRSHIELDH | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
+PWRSHIELDH | Less than 150 units, ships immediately | More than 150 units, ships in 8 - 10 weeks
-RLYSHIELD | All volumes ship in 8 - 10 weeks | All volumes ship in 8 - 10 weeks
+RLYSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 SIMBLANK50 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
-SIMTELE | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
+SIMTELE | Less than 50 units, ships immediately | More than 50 units, ships in 4 - 6 weeks
 SNSRKIT3G260 | Less than 7 units, ships immediately | More than 7 units, ships in 12 - 16 weeks
-SNSRKIT3G270 | Less than 80 units, ships immediately | More than 80 units, ships in 12 - 16 weeks
+SNSRKIT3G270 | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks
 SPKBTTN | Less than 300 units, ships immediately | More than 300 units, ships in 12 - 16 weeks